anastuart/thesis/source/10_method.md

 ## Protocol

-The study was approved by the Macquarie University Human Research Ethics Committee (FoRA ID 17112).

  Participants attended the sleep laboratory at the Woolcock Institute of Medical Research for initial screening by a sleep physician.
 Participants baseline sleep and activity patterns were measured via an Actigraphy watch (**which one**) for 7 days prior, which was validated against self-reported sleep diaries.
 Participants additionally completed the Restorative Sleep Questionnaire Daily Version (RSQ-D) for 7 days prior.

 Upon arrival at the laboratory at 17:00, participants underwent final medical screening and a series of cognitive assessments.
 They were then served dinner and fitted with a high-density electroencephalography (HD-EEG) cap **which one**.
 Further cognitive assessments were conducted before the administration of the Karolinska Drowsiness Test (KDT) approximately 45 minutes prior to their habitual bedtime.
 Overnight polysomnography using HD-EEG was recorded, in addition to sleep video recording using a AXIS P3225-LV camera.

 Lights were turned on at the participant's natural wake time and they were asked if they were already awake or wakened by researchers.
-The KSS and KDT was administered five minutes post-habitual wake time.
+The KSS and KDT was administered five minutes post habitual wake time.
 Following the morning KDT, participants completed further cognitive testing and an MRI scan.

 ## Measures

 ### KSS

 Subjective sleepiness was assessed 15 minutes after natural wake time using the Karolinska Sleepiness Scale (KSS), a 9 point scale with verbal anchors at each step [@akerstedt1990].
-It is a measure of an individual's percieved sleepiness at a given point and is therefore difficult to assess test-retest reliability, however it has demonstrated reliability over two nights of sleep loss with a one week recovery period [@gillberg1994].
-It is sensitive to manipulations affecting sleepiness and is ised consistently across individuals [@akerstedt2014]
+It is a measure of an individual's perceived sleepiness at a given point and is therefore difficult to assess test-retest reliability, however it has demonstrated reliability over two nights of sleep loss with a one week recovery period [@gillberg1994].
+It is sensitive to manipulations affecting sleepiness and is used consistently across individuals [@akerstedt2014]

-The KSS has been vaidated in healthy populations as being closely related to EEG and behavioural variables of sleepiness [@akerstedt1991; @kaida2006].
+The KSS has been validated in healthy populations as being closely related to EEG and behavioral variables of sleepiness [@akerstedt1991; @kaida2006].
 Correlations between KSS scores and EEG measures of sleepiness are over *r* = .5 [@akerstedt1990; vandenberg2005] and correlate (*r* = .57) with response times on a vigilance test [@kaida2006].

 ### KDT